RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Metadata editor

-In the metadata editor, you can modify the metadata for a game, scrape for game info and media files, delete media files and gamelist entries, or delete the entire game.
+In the metadata editor, you can modify the metadata, scrape for game info and media files, clear the entry which will delete all metadata and game media files, or delete the entire game which also removes its file on the filesystem.
 When manually modifying a value, it will change color from gray to blue, and if the scraper has changed a value, it will change to red.
 When leaving the metadata editor you will be asked whether you want to save any settings done manually or by the scraper.

 ![alt text](images/current/es-de_metadata_editor.png "ES-DE Metadata Editor") _The metadata editor._